TIBCOSoftware/snappydata/docs/cloud/using_multiple_containers_with_docker_compose.md

 5. **Connect SnappyData with the Command Line Client**

-	The following example illustrates how to connect with snappy-shell.
+	The following example illustrates how to connect with snappy.

  	[Download](https://github.com/SnappyDataInc/snappydata/releases/download/v0.8/snappydata-0.8-bin.tar.gz) the binary files from the SnappyData repository.
-Go the location of the **bin** directory in the SnappyData home directory, and then start the snappy-shell.
+Go the location of the **bin** directory in the SnappyData home directory, and then start the snappy.

-		bin$ ./snappy-shell
+		bin$ ./snappy
  		SnappyData version 0.8
  		snappy>